[BoDD logo]

 Fleur de Lys, Florentine Orris, Orris, Sweet Flower-de-Luce, White Flag, Violenwurzel

-The dried rhizome of this and other Iris species provides orris root which smells of violets (Viola, fam.
+The dried rhizome of this and other Iris species provides Rhizoma Iridis, otherwise known as Radix Iridis Florentinae or as orris root (Lyons 1907), which smells of violets (Viola, fam.
 Violaceae) and which yields essence of violets used in perfumery.

 Application of Iris florentina to healthy skin has been reported to produce redness, slight burning, eczematoid and urticarial eruptions (Piffard 1881).

 The root was formerly inserted into wounds as "issue peas", and produced eczematoid and urticarial eruptions (White 1887).
 "Violet water" produced dermatitis on the chest of a girl; the solution has a strong odour of orris root which was the usual substitute for the genuine perfume of violets in such preparations (White 1889).
 Ramirez & Eller (1930) reported three cases of dermatitis from orris root.
 Glossitis and gingivitis resulted from a dentifrice which contained orris root (Winter 1948).
-Preparations containing orris root can cause pustular conjunctivitis and recurrent corneal ulceration (Duke-Elder 1965, Duke-Elder & MacFaul 1972b).
+Preparations of orris root have given rise to a pustular conjunctivitis complicated by recurrent corneal ulcers (Duke-Elder 1965, Duke-Elder & MacFaul 1972b).
 Orris root in adhesive plasters has also caused dermatitis (DeWolf 1931).

 Orris root was said to be allergenic for atopic dermatitis (Coca et al. 1931), and to produce vasomotor rhinitis (King 1926), coryza, asthma, and skin eruptions (Greenberg & Lester 1954, Klarmann 1958).